nbossard/packlist/README.md

 -------------------

 ### Coding conventions
-- fields should start ith "m" (enforced in codeStyleSettings.xml)
+- fields should start with "m" (enforced in codeStyleSettings.xml)
 - parameters should start with "par" (enforced in codeStyleSettings.xml)